gwu-libraries/legacy-to-elements/README.md

-# Code for migrating Lyterati data to Elements
+# Code for migrating legacy data to Elements

 The purpose of the scripts in this repo is to prepare Lyterati data for import into Elements, using the Elements mapping tool.